Algebraic Surfaces in Positive Characteristic: Unirationality, supersingularity, finite fields, and arithmetic

-Shioda \cite{Shioda 1986} has generalized these results to {\em Delsarte surfaces}.
+Shioda \cite{Shioda 1986} generalized this result to {\em Delsarte surfaces}.
 The example of Fermat surfaces shows that being unirational is quite subtle.
-Namely, one can show (see at the end of this section) that the generic hypersurface of degree $n\geq4$ in $\PP^3_k$ is {\em not} unirational, and thus being unirational is not a deformation invariant.
+Namely, one can show that the generic hypersurface of degree $n\geq4$ in $\PP^3_k$ is {\em not} unirational, and thus, being unirational is not a deformation invariant.

 From the point of view of Mori theory it is interesting to note that unirational surfaces that are not rational are covered by {\em singular} rational curves.
 However, (unlike in characteristic zero) it is not possible to smoothen these families -- after all, possessing a pencil of smooth rational curves implies that the surface in question is rational.